wushilin/axum-csrf/README.md

 # Concept
 All requests that has no CSRF cookie will get set-cookie header automatically.

-All state changing requests (PUT,DELETE,POST,PATCH) will request `x-csrf-header` with a valid header.
+All state changing requests (PUT,DELETE,POST,PATCH) will request `x-csrf-token` with a valid header.

-The `x-csrf-header` is compared with the request cookie of CSRF header.
+The `x-csrf-token` is compared with the request cookie `csrf_token`.
 If not matched, request will be rejected with `401`.

+The rejection body will tell the reason.

 No need to do any other change